cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-policies.md

 ## Limitations

 {%warning title=Limitations%}
-* Only compute nodes can have auto healing configured for them
+* At the moment, only compute nodes can have auto healing configured for them.
+Otherwise, when a certain compute node instance fails, node instances that are contained in it are also likely to fail, which in turn can cause the heal workflow to be triggered multiple times.
 {%endwarning%}